Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 Note

 The Problem: You're in the middle of a complex AI refactor with 10 modified files.
 Your manager says: "Urgent bug on main!"
-You can't commit half-baked work, but Git won't let you switch branches with a dirty working directory.
+You can't commit half-baked work, and Git may block you from switching branches if your uncommitted changes conflict with the target branch.

 The stash is a temporary, private holding area for your dirty changes.